Policies in the Regional Official Plan related to the larger theme of climate change are being reviewed.

 - Provides a background on the impacts, risks and susceptibilities caused by our changing climate.

-- Outlines the legislation, proposed policy options and suggested land-use planning tools under consideration for our updated Official Plan.
+- Outlines the legislation, proposed policy options and suggested land-use planning tools for our new Official Plan.
 These options and tools can help the Region adapt to and lessen the effects of climate change to create a strong, vibrant, resilient community.

 - put provincial policy into effect to reduce emissions in the Greater Golden Horseshoe (GGH) and prepare for the impacts of a changing climate;